mdx-workshop/mdx-submissions21/paper.md

 All models were trained on the training set of musdb18-hq [@musdb18-hq] using an Adam optmizier[@kingma2014adam].

 # Separation performances
-We performed the benchmark using musdb18-hq [@musdb18] as the dataset for a fair comparison, and evaluated the models in terms of Signal-to-Distortion Ratio (SDR) [@vincent2006performance] derived from *museval* [@fabian_robert_stoter_2019_3376621].
+For a fair comparison, we trained all the models with musdb18-hq [@musdb18-hq] and performed the evaluation using the compressed version of the dataset [musdb18].
-One iteration of MWF was used for X-UMX and U-Net, and we didn't apply the shift trick [@defossez2019music] for our Demucs model.
+One iteration of MWF was used for X-UMX and U-Net, and we didn't apply the shift trick [@defossez2019music] for our enhanced Demucs.
-The results of our models and their original counterparts are shown in the table below.
+In the table below, we report the Signal-to-Distortion Ratio (SDR) [@vincent2006performance], calculated using *museval* [@fabian_robert_stoter_2019_3376621], attained by our modified models and the original counterparts, as well as the proposed framework.

 |         | Drums | Bass | Other | Vocals | Avg. |
 |---------|:-----:|:----:|:-----:|:------:|:----:|